boonyong6/how-linux-works/README.md

 $ export STUFF
 ```

-- Linux passes all of your shell’s environment variables to programs that the shell runs.
+- Linux passes all of your shell's environment variables to programs that the shell runs.
 - Many programs use environment variables for configuration and options.

 ## 2.9 The Command Path